oliverkisza/Final-Project-Team-1/README.md

   and allows us to run Spark SQL queries.
 - We cached the table "heart20".
 - Ran the following query so that we could see the total count of Yes/No for HeartDisease.
-We also ran some percentages to check for any relations but realized these were scewed due to inbalanced data:
+We also ran some percentages to check for any relations but realized these were skewed due to imbalanced data:

 a2020q1 = """
 SELECT